AdrianoCelentano/PuppyCards/README.md

 - If swiped only a little bit, they animate back in position.

 ## :bulb: Motivation and Context
-After showing my friend my implementation of tinder cards.
+After showing a friend my implementation of tinder cards.
 We came up with the idea of making it for dogs.
 That's why i came up with this awkward compromise for this challenge.
-Of course for puppies ever swipe counts as a like.
+Of course for puppies every swipe counts as a like!
 Im quiet sure i failed the topic, just like back in school.
 That's fine i had a lot of fun building it.
 The animation Api is just awesome.